This post may contain affiliate links. Please see my disclosure policy for more details.

 This isn’t a formal interview, but a chance to chat to the owners in person and meet their pets to check you get along ok.
 If the owners are retired, you’re almost guaranteed tea, cake and a chit-chat for as long as you are willing to stick around!

-Usually, the owners go through all the things you will need to do on the house sit, but think of any questions you may have beforehand in case they don’t cover it (where the pets usually sleep, how many dog walks a day, whether the pets take medication…).
+Usually, the owners go through all the things you will need to do on the house sit, but think of any questions you may have beforehand in case they don’t cover it.
+For example, you could ask where the pets usually sleep, how many walks the dogs get per day or whether the pets take medication.

 A fluffy grey cat asleep on a pet sitter's lap.
 Learn how to become a cat sitter in 10 easy steps!